 Cultural resources include prehistoric and historic period archeological sites; historical features, such as rock walls, cemeteries, water ditches and flumes, and architectural features.
 Cultural resources consist of any human-made site, object (i.e., artifact), or feature that defines and illuminates the past.

-a) Would the project cause a substantial adverse change in the significance of an archaeological resource pursuant to §15064.5?
+- a) Would the project cause a substantial adverse change in the significance of an archaeological resource pursuant to §15064.5? - b) Would the project directly or indirectly destroy a unique paleontological resource or site or unique geologic feature?